On L List of Movie Reviews

 Lock Up is Stallone's Shawshank Redemption.

-No matter how many times I've seen the movie, I don't agree with the nomination given to Donald Sutherland for Worst
+No matter how many times I've seen the movie, I don't agree with the nomination given to Donald Sutherland

-hyperactive, talkative Dallas.
+performance as the hyperactive, talkative Dallas.
 Or was he really hopped up on drugs?
-Either way, kudos to him for being memorable.
-Playing
+Either way, kudos to him

-Chink Weber the yard boss, Sonny Landham is great as always.
-He will always be well known as Billy in Predator.
+for being memorable.
+Playing Chink Weber the yard boss, Sonny Landham is great and will always be

 inmates and guards.
-My favorite is when Frank Leone has a nice conversation with an inmate in wheelchair and it immediately
+My favorite is when Frank Leone has a nice conversation with an inmate in wheelchair and

-goes sour when he has plans to rape Leone's fiancé.
-The football scenes are not to be missed, either; they did it for real,
+it immediately goes sour when he has plans to rape Leone's fiancée.
+The football scenes are not to be missed,

-with no stunt doubles, resulting in serious injuries for Sylvester Stallone.
+either; they did it for real, with no stunt doubles, resulting in serious injuries for Sylvester Stallone.

 All in all, Lock Up is an underrated Stallone classic, and I never get tired of watching it over and over.